Download Financial Mechanic’s 7 Negotiation Tips & Script Template here

 So let them set the anchor point and you work from there and there might still be wiggle room.
 Even if you were anticipating it being $70,000 and they say $100,000, while you’re doing backflips and cartwheels in your head, there’s still some wiggle room, I imagine, right?
 Because you know they’re not leading with their best offer.

-Jessica: Exactly.
+Financial Mechanic: Exactly.
 It gives you way more information and typically the company, like Jonathan was saying, the company is the one with most of the information.
 They know the rest of the industry.
 Hopefully, they’ve done their research and they know what other people are paying.

 And so they’re a lot of times banking on you not really having that plethora of information and then just blurting out the first number that you can think of based off of maybe your past salary, which now many states won’t let you ask about your past salary, but they’re still asking, what do you expect to make?
 And if you’re anchoring on your past salary, that will really hold you back.